Starfish-develop/Starfish/README.md

 ## Regions

+* Let's try to get a well-converged spectrum for WASP-14, order 23, PHOENIX ie, all 12 bad "regions" are properly instantiated
+* keep an anchor on mu that makes sense relative to the PSF, +/- 3 ang for TRES is way too big.
+Need something for SPEX.

+* This also begets a need to have a proper visualization tool for a single order.
+This is Jekyll, bootstrap, etc.

+    Takes as input flatchains, model.json, input.
+Goes through all region areas, and maybe at first glance just plots vertical lines on the plot.

+* flot_region? simple Gaussian envelope (high + low) superimposed where line is?
+(Filled areas for lines)

 * get triangle.py titles and MSFormatter working (with a simple example of a line)
 * need better way to visualize MCMC region output and errors together
 * add logic to be destroyed when current value of amplitude goes below the global kernel
-* keep an anchor on mu that makes sense relative to the PSF, +/- 3 ang for TRES is way too big.
-Need something for SPEX.
-* Need plotting tools to show everything output.

 ## get spectral libraries (BTSettl, PHOENIX, Kurucz) in the right form

 * BTSettl, you cannot fit stars at non-zero metallicity.

-* warning in grid reader or GridStuffer to notify that the grid is actually smaller than you have requested.

 * use Julia to do the spline interpolation to a finer spaced grid, at high resolution.